Vallamai Tharayo: Soundtrack

-Soundtrack was composed by Bharadwaj and lyrics were written by Kamakodiyan, Pa.
-Vijay, Snehan and Aandal Priyadarshini.
+Soundtrack was composed by Bharadwaj.
+The audio was launched in April 2008 at Rani Meiyammai Hall.

+Reception

 Critical reception

 Sify wrote "Unfortunately Madhumita has flunked, as she has made her own version of the Mani Ratnam classic Mounaragam from a feminist point of view.
 The film is weak in narration and execution".
-Behindwoods wrote "Madhumita’s debut attempt is simply a lost ball in the high weeds and reminds us that albeit her potential she needs training in direction – especially in directing feature films."
-Rediff wrote "What lets the movie down is a shaky script.
+Pavithra Srinivasan of Rediff.com wrote "What lets the movie down is a shaky script.
 Heavily inspired by Mani Rathnam's Mouna Raagam, the director has obviously tried a hand at explaining every thought and emotion, and failed miserably."
 The Hindu wrote "The first scene is powerful and makes you sit up for a riveting story.
 Sadly the fizz dies down soon.
 More like ‘Mouna Ragam’ rehashed, ‘Vallamai Thaaraayo’ does have its high moments — but they are few and far between."

-Box office

-The film was a commercial failure.
+Accolades

+The film won the Tamil Nadu State Film Award for Best Family Film.